naudio/NAudio/Docs/GettingStarted.md

 - `NAudio.Wave`
 - `NAudio.Wave.SampleProviders`

-## Play Audio from a WinForms application
+## Play an Audio File from a WinForms application

 In this demo, we'll see how to play an audio file from a WinForms application.
 This technique will also work